Responses Built to Score

 -

-What a scoring response looks like in practice
+What a scoring response looks like

 “We have robust safeguarding procedures and our staff receive regular training to ensure the safety of the people we support.”